open-gpu-compute/learning-cuda/README.md

 # Tutorials
-Basics of CUDA and HIP with emphasis on brevity and carity
+Basics of CUDA and HIP with emphasis on brevity and clarity